 If I’m shooting with natural light on heavily overcast days my favourite trick is to use locations that are ideally suited to channelling the available light.
-This way I’m using the natural light like a softbox.
-Instead of the dull light just being everywhere, it is blocked and directed.
+This way I’m using the natural light like a softbox on studio lighting.
+Instead of the dull light just being everywhere, it is blocked and directed, which changes everything.
 The play of light and shadow across my subject takes what would otherwise be a dull photo to the next level.

 As it happens, those days also tend to be quite wet and windy, so I like to find locations where we’ll be protected from the elements.

 To explain what I mean, let’s explore one of my favourite natural light bad weather locations.

 This is the spectator stand at a local sports ground.
 As you can see it is open at the front only, with windows on the sides.
 What this means from a light point of view is that the light will enter mainly from the front, with a diffused light entering from the sides.
 The roof and back wall prevent light from entering the structure, so the closer you get to the back, the darker it will be.

 What this means to me and my camera is that the light coming from the front is going to be strongest and that will be the light that I will use as the main light on my subject.
 The light coming from the sides isn’t as strong, so that will make a nice backlight or sidelight, depending on where I place my subject.